FMFI-UK-1-AIN-311/embeddedlinux/02-rpi-kernel/README.md

 Next, set up the `config.txt` and `cmdline.txt` files.
-On RPis with bluetooth (such as Zero W), the main serial port will be redirected to bluetooth, so we need to "redirect" it back to the GPIO pins using the `miniuar-bt` overlay (TODO explanation...)
+On RPis with bluetooth (such as Zero W), the main serial port will be redirected to bluetooth, so we need to "redirect" it back to the GPIO pins using the `miniuart-bt` overlay (TODO explanation...)

     echo "dtoverlay=miniuart-bt" > /media/${USER}/bootfs/config.txt